Anil-Katwal/Diet-and-workout-Recommendation-System/README.md

 # Diet-and-workout-Recommendation-System
-This web app helps to to diet plan for workouts.
+This web app helps to diet plan for workouts.